adityavit/FunWithProblems/src/cloneGraph/README.md

 I made a mistake of deleting the nodes from the map at the end of the path Line:31, this will create the problem as listed above and resulting in a timeout on leetcode.
 So don't delete nodes from the map once visited, it keep track of all the nodes visited, and don't create them again.

+- BFS:

+So the BFS implementation uses a Map and Queue.

+The algorithm can be defined as.

+Clone the first Node and put it in the map with the label as the key.Also put that node in the queue.

+Do while the queue is empty.
+poll the first node in the queue let it be head.
+Take the corresponding cloned node of the head from the map. iterate over all the neighbors of the head if the neighbor is already present in the map get it and add to the neighbor of the cloned node of the head. else create a clone of the neighbor, add that to the neighbor of the cloned head also add the neighbor clone to the map. add the neighbor to the queue.

+Will have to look for the time complexity of both these methods.